This Creamy Fruit Salad Recipe is made with a Homemade Vanilla Fruit Salad Dressing — no pudding mix here!

 - 2 teaspoons vanilla

 - In a medium skillet, whisk together milk, sugar and corn starch.
-Cook over medium heat, whisking frequently, until thickened, about 8-10 minutes (it won’t be thick like pudding, it is a dressing — but it will thicken considerably).
+Cook over medium-low heat, whisking constantly, until thickened, about 8-10 minutes (it won't be thick like pudding, it is a dressing — but it will thicken considerably).

-- Stir in lemon zest (if using) and vanilla.
-Remove from heat and let cool to room temperature.
+- Stir in vanilla.
+Remove from heat and let cool to room temperature (you can speed this up by refrigerating for 30 minutes).

 - In a large bowl combine strawberries, blueberries, blackberries, oranges, kiwi, pineapple and grapes.
-Pour dressing over and toss to coat (be gentle — you don’t want mush!).
+Whisk the cooled dressing and pour over fruit.
+Toss to coat (be gentle — you don't want mush!).

 - Serve at room temperature or chill to serve later.
-If making ahead, I prefer not to add the dressing until 3-4 hours or less before serving.
+If making ahead, only add the dressing 1-2 hours before serving.

 Want to save this recipe?